hexeight/notebook-on-demand/README.md

 - `PARAMETERS`: JSON-encoded parameters to pass to the notebook (optional)
 - `WEBHOOK`: URL to send execution status notifications (optional)
 - `WEBHOOK_SECRET`: Secret token for webhook authentication (optional, but recommended for security)
+- `PYTHON_VERSION`: Python version to use (optional, defaults to 3.11, supported versions: 3.8, 3.9, 3.10, 3.11, 3.12)

+> **Note on Python 3.12**: While Python 3.12 is supported, some scientific and data science packages might not be fully compatible yet.
+If you encounter package compatibility issues, consider using Python 3.11 or earlier versions.

 ### Webhook Payload